dsb-norge/spring-boot-chart/README.md

 # Helm 3 charts for Spring Boot Applications

-Create a new release by comitting a new version in `charts/*/Chart.yaml`.
+Create a new release by committing a new version in `charts/*/Chart.yaml`.

+Update the test snapshots on Linux with:

+    docker run -it --rm --name unittest --volume "$(pwd)":/apps quintush/helm-unittest --helm3 --update-snapshot charts/*

 ## DSB Spring Boot Chart